LT-Intro-To-AI-SY2425/a1-intro-to-python-Usukh5757/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+# Python is much more concise than the other languages.
+We can make multiple lines of code into one line.
+I think it makes python much easier to use and cleaner to look at.

 3. What are some things that you learned through this assignment?

+# I learned that there can be multiple different ways to solve one problem.
+We don't just have to stick to one.